 Welcome to the Funny Dictionary!

-An exciting new edition of The Funny Dictionary, published by the National Library of Australia, will be launched on 16 October 2018.
+The Funny Dictionary: An A–Z of Kids' Funny Definitions, published by the National Library of Australia, will be launched on 16 October 2018.
 In the lead-up to the launch, and beyond, The Funny Dictionary website will be regularly updated with new content, including:

 - rare archival material — including copies of The University Correspondent from the 1890s and early 1900s, from which many of The Funny Dictionary's funny definitions derive, and historical newspapers